openebs/openebs/e2e/ansible/openebs-on-premise-deployment-guide.md

 - Verify that the pod is deployed on the Kubernetes minion, by executing the this command on the Kubernetes master :

   ```
-  karthik@MayaMaster:~$ kubectl get pod
+  karthik@KubeMaster:~$ kubectl get pod
   NAME      READY     STATUS    RESTARTS   AGE
   percona   1/1       Running   0          2m
   ```
-- More details about the pod, execute the command ``` kubectl desribe pod <pod name> ```
+- For more details about the pod, execute the command ``` kubectl describe pod <pod name> ```

-- Verify that the storage volume is receiving I/O by checking the increments to DataUpdateIndex in the output of the stats command issued on the maya-master :
+- Verify that the storage volume is receiving I/O by checking the increments to _DataUpdateIndex_ in the output of the stats command issued on the maya-master :

   ```